Enquire

 - Stay in the remote wilderness lodges surrounded by snow-covered forests and frozen lakes

-- Enjoy a Christmas buffet dinner, Santa visit and small gift on the 24th December
+- Enjoy a Christmas buffet dinner, Santa visit at hotel and small gift on the 24th December

 - Be taught how to handle the sled before heading out on the husky safari, where the huskies will pull your sled through the beautiful winter scenery, passing along frozen Lake Inari.